 - Coinsurance: A provision in a policy that mandates that the insured carry a minimum specified percentage of the value of the property insured to qualify for full payment of the amount of loss.

-- Policy Limit: The maximum payout under a policy for specific types of damage or an aggregate amount of the entire claim.
+- Policy Limit: The maximum payout under a policy for specific types of coverage.

 - Deductible: The amount of a loss a policyholder must cover personally before coverage under the policy begins paying for losses.